Connie Nielsen: Early life

-Nielsen was born on 3 July 1965 in Frederikshavn and grew up in the village of Elling, Denmark.
+Nielsen was born in Frederikshavn and grew up in the village of Elling, Denmark.
 Her father, Bent Nielsen, was a bus driver, and her mother, Laila Inge-lise Matzigkeit (1945–2014), was an insurance clerk, who also acted and wrote musical reviews.
 She was raised as a member of the Church of Jesus Christ of Latter-day Saints, a Mormon.

 She began her acting career working alongside her mother on the local revue and variety scene.
-At 18, she traveled to Paris, France, where she worked as an actress and model, which led to further work and study in Italy—at drama school in Rome and in master classes with Lydia Styx, a teacher at Piccolo Teatro di Milano in Milan.
-She lived in Italy for many years before moving to the United States, where she still resides.
+At 18, she traveled to Paris, where she worked as an actress and model, which led to further work and study in Italy—at drama school in Rome and in master classes with Lydia Styx, a teacher at Piccolo Teatro di Milano in Milan.
+She lived in Italy for many years before moving to the United States.